-Providing SSSI or Natura information in your application
+Providing information in your application

-In your online application, you will be asked to list any SSSIs or Natura sites involved and the features involved.
+In your online application, you will be asked to list any SSSIs or European (Natura) sites involved and the features for which the sites were designated.

 For some options and capital items, you may be required to complete a specialist management plan.
 You will have to refer to your designated site within such a plan.